DM-power: an algorithm for high precision dispersion measure with application to fast radio bursts: Analysis

 where $\mathfrak{F}^{-1}$ and $\mathfrak{F}$ represents the inverse discrete Fourier Transform with real output (IRFFT) and the discrete Fourier Transform with real output (RFFT) along the time axis, respectively.

 The result of this decomposition is a set of time-frequency arrays $\mathrm{I}_{k}(t; \nu_{\rm RF})$ that give the original burst $I(t; \nu_\mathrm{RF})$ filtered at each Fourier frequency.
 Thus, we have decomposed the original burst into all of its component timescales.
-However, for the sake of better sensitivity and reduced computational costs, it is convenient for us to combine neighboring $\mathrm{I}_{k}(t; \nu_{\rm RF})$ using logarithmic binning of the Fourier modes.
+The shorter timescales, and hence the higher Fourier frequency components, are more sensitive to the sub-structure of the burst with a more precise DM estimation.
+Thus, the higher Fourier frequency components are more weighted.
+This would result in that the algorithm maximising the sharpness of bursts.
+However, for the sake of better sensitivity and reduced computational costs, it is convenient for us to combine neighboring $\mathrm{I}_{k}(t; \nu_{\rm RF})$ using logarithmic binning of the Fourier modes, which corresponds to the sub-structure in different time-scales.
 In this case, we can now write Equation \ref{equation: intensity_reconstruct} as

 where the "|$_{k}$" jointly represents binning and indexing the k$^\mathrm{th}$ binned component.